 If a daughter has been trained to keep her mother happy, it is very likely she will continue with that behavior as she enters adulthood.
 The idea of creating a relationship based on equality as adults is just too overwhelming.

-For some women, they will live their lives as a “response” to their mothers controlling personality.
-Many children were given the responsibility to manage their parents feelings.
+Some women, they will live their lives as a “response” to their mothers controlling personalities.
+Many children were given the responsibility to manage their parent’s feelings.
 As grown adults, these women often identify as “people pleasers” as a result of their childhood trauma.